3chords/ETL_Project/README.md

     * We may need to identify any columns where there is text and clean it out (e.g. % or commas)
     * We need to create a new 'year' column in the final table
     * We will develop a master table with all metrics
-    * We will develop sub-tables or views with key grouped metrics for easier reporting.
+    * We will develop two tables for future query development

   * Process thoughts:
     * We will probably need to use a combination of text-to-columns and concatenation like operations on each table independently first to enable the geography key to match.

-# Files used the project
+# Files used in the project
 * Source Data:
   * cre_stats_data.csv
   * labor_data.csv